 As beef producers and land managers continue the struggle for the control of noxious weeds, the need for a low-input sheep breed becomes of increased importance.
+Additionally, because of the lack of shearers, especially for small "farm flocks", a need for an alternative to wool breeds is needed.
 The Katahdin breed of hair sheep, possibly bred to a traditional wool ewe, may become an alternative that is appealing to beef producers as they require little to no shearing.
 This breed alternative may make a sheep enterprise more appealing to beef producers by decreasing the input and labor costs that have traditionally been the limiting factor for including sheep in a beef operation.
-Currently, our results indicate the 1/2 blood Katahdin lambs performed adequately in the feedlot compared to Montadale/Rambouillet bred lambs.
+Currently, our results indicate the $\frac{1}{2}$ and $\frac{3}{4}$ blood Katahdin lambs performed adequately in the feedlot compared to Rambouillet bred lambs.